-Some PEA’s can be based on a large database of test work and site information while others may rely on very preliminary data and require design projections based on that data.
-Some PEA’s may have production schedules consisting largely on Inferred resources while other schedules may be based on higher proportion of Indicated resource.
-Some PEA’s are able to incorporate information from advanced socio-environmental work while other PEA’s may not have access to such information.
-Therefore one should not view all PEA’s are being created equal.
+Some PEA’s might be based on a large database of test work and site information while others may rely on very preliminary data and require design projections based on that data.

-The sequential PEA approach is a good way to continue advancement of the project without making the big step to a pre-feasibility or feasibility study.
-Perhaps the project is still growing in size and a feasibility study at this stage would not be presenting the true potential, hence the updated PEA.
+The sequential PEA approach is a convenient way to continue advancement of the project without making the step to a Pre-Feasibility study or bigger step to a Feasibility study.
+Maybe the project is still growing in size and a feasibility study at this stage would not be presenting the true potential, hence the updated PEA.

 On the downside of the sequential PEA approach is that investors may get tired of hearing about PEA after PEA.
 They may want to see a bigger advance towards a production decision.
 They ask “How long can they keep studying this project?”.